What Is Car Suspension System? Its Diagram, Types, And How It Works

 Lateral Control Rod

-The lateral control rod is a crucial component in a four-wheeled vehicle, ensuring the axle is held in place during side load.
-It is installed between the vehicle’s axle and body, requiring regular maintenance and repair to prevent damage and hinder performance.
+In a four-wheeled vehicle, the lateral control rod plays a crucial role in holding the axle in place during side load.
+Installed between the vehicle’s axle and body, it requires regular maintenance and repair to prevent damage and hinder performance.

 Diagram